 18. Make Gross Gunk

-Make disgusting snot with this easy experiment and let your children have some dirty, filthy fun.
+Make disgusting snot with this easy science experiment for kids and let your children have some dirty, filthy fun.

 You will need gelatin, corn syrup and boiling water to make fake gunk.
 Add three teaspoons of gelatin to half a cup of boiling water.